KMAYAMA2/notes/content/people/Naval Ravikant.md

 	- “You start as a salaried employee.
 But you want to work your way up to try and get higher leverage, more [[2-1b2d 'Trust' - The most effective business is one with trust.
 Build one. |accountability]], and [[9-2b3e4 Specific knowledge ≠ Universality |specific knowledge]].
 The combination of those over a long period of time with the magic of [[5-1b4b1 Life’s evolution’s superpower is its time horizon.
 3.8 billion years of miniscule changes compounded. |compound interest]] will make you wealthy.”
 - Judgement
 	- “I would love to be paid purely for my judgement, not for any work.
 I want a robot, capital, or computer to do the work, but I want to e paid for my judgement.”
-		- Warren Buffet spends a year deciding and a day acting—that act lasts decades.
+		- “Warren Buffet spends a year deciding and a day acting—that act lasts decades.”
 - Prioritize And Focus
 	- Value your time at an hourly rate, and [[4-1a4b6a0.3 Time is money means money is time |ruthlessly spend to save time]] at that rate.
 You will never be worth more than you think you’re worth.
 	- Wealth creation is an evolutionarily recent [[5-3a Knowledge via new explanations is inherently creative and its effects are positive-sum, because it begets new problems to be solved |positive-sum]] game.
 Status is an old zero-sum game.
-The business world has many people playing zero-sum games, and a few playing positive-sum games searching for each other in the crowd.
+The business world has many people playing zero-sum games, and a few playing positive-sum games.
 		- “Play stupid games, win stupid prizes.”
 	- Spend more time making the big decisions: where you live, who you’re with, and what you do
 		- “Do you want to leave your friends behind?
 Or be the one left behind?”